shellingfordly/t3-nuxt-demo/README.md

 ## Contributing

-📜 Feel free to open issues following the issue templates if you have any problems or ideas.
+📜 Feel free to open issues if you have any problems or ideas.

 ❤️ Contributions welcome very much!